The No-Surprises Act and Good Faith Estimates: What ALL Therapists Need to Know

 If you DON’T know anything about the Act, please take a moment to read this — it’s important.
 If you’ve heard of it, chances are you have read a lot of conflicting information or just plain misinformation.
 I know I certainly have.
 I have re-written this article countless times over the last two weeks as I’ve gotten new information.

-While I’m not an attorney, In this article I’ve compiled the best information and advice I could get from two attorneys, six professional associations (NASW, CSWA, CAMFT, AAMFT, American Psychological Assn. and American Psychiatric Assn), the federal government’s website, multiple articles and training videos (see reference list below), and from reading the Act itself.
+While I’m not an attorney, In this article I’ve compiled the best information and advice I could get from two attorneys, six professional associations, (NASW, CSWA, CAMFT, AAMFT, American Psychological Assn. and American Psychiatric Assn), the federal government’s website, two malpractice carriers (The Trust Insurance and CPH & Associates Insurance) multiple articles and training videos (see reference list below), and from reading the Act itself.

 What is the No Surprises Act?
 The No Surprises Act (Title 45, section 149.610 of the Code of Federal Regulations) was enacted with the primary goal of protecting clients from unexpected medical bills.
 These surprise bills often occurred when a client received emergency care at an in-network hospital or clinic, but an out-of-network physician provided the service and billed the client separately.